bevyengine/bevy-website/release-content/0.14/release-notes/12547_Add_AsyncSeek_trait_to_Reader_to_be_able_to_seek_inside_as.md

 <!-- Add AsyncSeek trait to Reader to be able to seek inside asset loaders -->
 <!-- https://github.com/bevyengine/bevy/pull/12547 -->

-When loading assets you might be dealing with big data.
+Assets can be huge, and you don't always need all of the data contained in a single file.

-In Bevy you're able to add your [`own asset loaders`].
-Now you will be able to seek to an offset of your choice on load using async.
+Bevy allows you to add your [own asset loaders].
+Starting in Bevy 0.14,  you can now seek to an offset of your choice, reading partway through the file.

 Perhaps you have the `.celestial` file format which encodes the universe, but you want to only look at lil' asteroids which always appear at some offset: